TRAINING YOUR STORIES

 We All Gotta Accessorize

 Pole Dancing is not a sport where you are fully clothed – Pole Dancing is a sport where your bits and pieces can come out and say hello just because.
-This is why there are specially designed outfits for this purpose – to help you train, to help you look good and most of all to help you be safe.
-As much as you may prefer your own outfits, are functional for many reasons and should be preferred.
+This is why there are specially designed outfits for pole dancing – to help you train, help you look good and most of all to help you be safe.
+As much as you may prefer your outfits, are functional for many reasons and should be preferred.

-Every time a training or a seminar comes into town think twice about whether or not you’d rather go to the bar, pub, cafe.
-The purpose of training and workshops are to ensure that you are taught, by experienced professionals all the tricks, tips, hints etc. (the list goes on) which you may not have had the chance to learn in your Pole Dance lifetime.
+Every time a training or a seminar comes into town think twice about whether or not you’d rather go to the bar, pub, or cafe.
+The purpose of training and workshops is to ensure that you are taught, by experienced professionals all the tricks, tips, hints etc. (the list goes on) that you may not have had the chance to learn in your Pole Dance lifetime.

 No sport is for free and it is understandable that with the current situation being able to go to one class is an achievement.
 We all make our choices and our sacrifices.
 You have every right not to invest time or energy or money.
 However: